NBility-Model/nbility-model.github.io/Preparation/Preparation_2_Preparing-your_Github_account_to_configure_Archi_integration.md

 ## Preparing your Github account to configure Archi integration

 1. Log onto your GitHub Account at [GitHub.com](github.com) or create a GitHub account at [GitHub.com](github.com)
-2. **Only for the EDSNS workshop**: Share your GitHub Account name with workshop facilitors (Jonas & Prince) via email.
+2. Please share your GitHub account name by emailing it to OSPO@alliander.com, so that we can add you to the NBility-Model GitHub organization.
+3. Accept the invitation to join the NBility-Model GitHub organization.
+Note that this process may take some time as it requires manual intervention by the NBility-Model maintainers.
+In the meantime, you can proceed with step 4.
-3. To configure Archi for Github integration you would need to create a Personal Access Token (PAT) from your user account.
-For a detailed overview of the process you can visit https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+4. To configure Archi for Github integration you would need to create a Personal Access Token (PAT) from your user account.
+For a detailed overview of the process you can visit https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-toke

 Alternatively, you can follow the steps below: